Julien-Fischer/mobtime/README.md

 - Git
 - mob.sh
 - Java Runtime Environment (JRE) 21
+- Maven (when installing mobtime for the first time)

 This software was primarily tested on Linux, on Debian 12 and Kubuntu 24.